canonical/snapd/docs/rest.md

       be rolled back to the revision specified as a value to this entry.
     * `update-available`: if present and not empty, it means the snap can be updated to the revision specified as a value to this entry.
+    * `price`: 0 means free, >0 implies a cost in the currently selected currency
     * `channel`: which channel the package is currently tracking.
 * `paging`
     * `count`: the number of snaps on this page